 Staglieno in his “Istruzione intorno al miglior modo di fare e conservare i vini in Piemonte” (Instructions on the Best Way to Make and Preserve Wines in Piedmont, first edition 1835) clearly states that the best wine is made by fermenting the must to completion, without leaving any residual sugar.

-The Fontanafredda Estate in Serralunga was named European Wine Estate of the year by Wine Enthusiast
+The Fontanafredda Estate in Serralunga was named the 2017 European Wine Estate of the year by Wine Enthusiast

 Therefore, granted that Staglieno was working with Nebbiolo grapes only, King Carlo Alberto, Cavour, and General Staglieno were responsible for the modern dry version.
 He also fostered the idea of mandatory aging.